rhythmmec/bcongdon.github.io/_posts/2017-08-11-Building-GitTrophy.markdown

 Assuming that larger repos likely tend to be more popular (and vice-versa), I expect the hit rate for this cached data to be rather high.

-I also pre-cached the [top 1000 most popular repositories](http://github-rank.com/star) in S3, just to cover-the-bases of really popular repos.
+I also pre-fetched the [top 1000 most popular repositories](http://github-rank.com/star) in S3, just to cover-the-bases of really popular repos.

+{% include blog_image.html url="/img/2017-08-11-Building-GitTrophy/aws.png" description="GitTrophy AWS Setup" %}

 ### Frontend